Ally511/GPT/README.md

 Based on the parameter combination defined by the grid search we explored some parameters further.

 #### Size of the embedding
-The size of the neural embedding is the basis of the model, and has a strong influencen on the model size and runtime.
+The size of the neural embedding is the basis of the model, and has a strong influence on the model size and runtime.
 As expected there is a strong correlation between the embedding size and the perplexity performance.
-However, there is a limit to this, at around 512.
+However, there is a limit to this, at around 512, as is apparent in the graphic below:
 ![img.png](img/emb_size.png)

-The text generated by the model with the best embedding size has some notable features.
+The text generated by the model with the best embedding size has some notable features, differentiating it from out baseline GPT output.
 For one, it has a solid use of punctuation with a strange focus on question marks.
-It also contains the dialoge-esque structure common in the more complex modes, with a high frequency of names and a conversational tone.:
+It also contains the dialoge-esque structure common in the more complex modes, with a high frequency of names and a conversational tone.

+Example:

 " cleopatra is he ? or did you it ? mark antony and that you so ? mark antony is he not so ? as it is , sir . octavius caesar let him : he shall in time . mark antony : he was itious in the end . mark antony the le and the ? mark antony the queen ? mark antony and all his face ? second in his death , and he has a laert: his was as he would not have him . exeunt all but antony "

 #### Dropout
 Dropout is a common method to add normalisation to a model and prevent overfitting.
-Since we have a notable overfitting issue with our model it makes sense to try out whether higher droupout rates improve the performance.
+Since we have a notable overfitting issue with our model it makes sense to try out whether higher dropout rates improve the performance.
 The model contains four dropout parameters:
 * `embd_pdrop`: dropout for the embedding layer
 * `resid_pdrop`: dropout probability for the residual connections
 * `attn_pdrop`: dropout probability for the attention weights